 Synopsis

-'Utterly brilliant . . . deeply researched and thoughtful' - Justin Webb, former BBC North America Editor
+'Utterly brilliant . . . deeply researched and thoughtful' - Justin Webb, former BBC North America editor

-Every day, at firearms schools all across the country, Americans are learning how to use a gun.
-Who are their teachers?
-What are they being taught?
-To answer these questions, Harel Shapira, a sociologist at the University of Texas, has spent ten years immersed in the world of gun-training.
-Throughout the dozens of classes he has taken, and thousands of shots he has fired, he has been taught that the world is filled with ‘bad guys’ who can only be stopped by the self-styled ‘good guys’.
-He has learned that he must be prepared to kill or be killed, a division that lies the heart of the gun violence that’s now playing out on a daily basis.
+Harel Shapira, a sociologist at the University of Texas, has spent ten years immersed in the world of gun-training.
+Throughout the dozens of classes he has taken, he has been taught that the world is filled with ‘bad guys’ who can only be stopped by the self-styled ‘good guys’.
+He has learned that he must be prepared to kill or be killed.

 Details